malfoyslastname/character-card-spec-v2/README.md

 # Character Card V2: Explainer

+**UPDATE May 17th 2023:**
+- Spec approved.

 **UPDATE May 8th 2023:**
 - New fields added: spec version, tags, creator, character version, extensions.
 - [V2 spec](./spec_v2.md) written.
 It is much more concise than the explainer.

 ## Repository map

 - [./README.md](./README.md): This document.
 An explanation of what V2 proposes, including justification for some of its choices.
-Completely up for changes depending on the feedback of developers and botmakers in the ecosystem.
 - [./spec_v1.md](./spec_v1.md): Specification for "V1".
 V1 refers to the format currently in use across the character card ecosystem as of May 4th 2023.
 For reference, and for new implementers.
 - [./spec_v2.md](./spec_v2.md): Specification for "V2".
 - [./keyword_definitions.md](./keyword_definitions.md): Definitions of MUST, SHOULD, and MAY as used in the specifications.